burlesona/httppromise/Readme.md

 This used to be called `HTTPromise`, which is *much* better.
 But NPM.

 So, now it's called `HttpPromise` because nobody had taken that spelling.
-Bastards.
+Le Sigh.

 Anyway, renaming the core class is obviously a breaking change, so I went ahead and made some more NPM naming friendly changes for this 2.0